Use this recipe to make one of Chris Gailus’s favourite dishes at home!

 In 2003, he moved on to anchor Good Day New York at WNYW where he received a career highlight, winning a New York Regional Emmy Award for “Best Morning Newscast” in 2005.

 Chris loves all sports, including rugby, football, basketball, golf, mountain biking, and in the winter, snowboarding.
-He and his family also enjoy traveling whenever they find the time, and consider London, New York and Mexico as their favourite destinations.
+He and his family also enjoy travelling whenever they find the time, and consider London, New York and Mexico as their favourite destinations.

 Chris and Jane live in Vancouver with their son, William.